tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 1. In your template, select **Assignments**
 2. Choose **Select groups to include**.
 A list of existing users and groups is shown.
 3. Select the **All Windows devices** group you created earlier > **Select**.

     If you're using this tutorial in a production environment, then consider adding groups that are empty.
 The goal is to practice assigning your template.

 4. **Save** your changes.

 At this point, you created two administrative templates, and assigned them to groups you created.
 The next step is to create an administrative template using Windows PowerShell and the Microsoft Graph API for Intune.

-## Optional: Step 6: Create a policy using script PowerShell and Graph API
+## Optional: Create a policy using script PowerShell and Graph API

 This section uses the following resources: